 The very, very old sits alongside the brand new in Shrewsbury Museum and Art Gallery, which reopened in 2014 following a £10.5 million restoration.
 Look out for temporary exhibitions by contemporary artists alongside artefacts dating back from the Roman times.

-From the Big Busk in April to Shrewsbury Fields Forever in July, the town bustles with events all summer.
+The town bustles with events all summer.
 Catch cartoonists in the square at the Cartoon Festival, the Quarry Park packed with three million blooms for the Flower Show, or the eclectic activities at the Folk Festival.

 Head to the Old Market Hall cinema for a cosy night of mainstream, art house, foreign, British and classic films.
 The cinema sits in the upper floor of the town’s Tudor Market Hall which was once used by cloth dealers to sell Welsh wool.
 Book early for one of their legendary comfy double seats complete with a glass of wine.

 See the action live on stage at Theatre Severn, which rises high above the river.
 Better still, take in the views of the town from the balcony with a pre-performance glass of wine.